UBC-DSCI/introduction-to-datascience-python/source/reading.md

 to a file to share it with others or use it for another step in the analysis.
 The most straightforward way to do this is to use the `to_csv` function from the `pandas` package.
-The default arguments for this file are to use a comma (`,`) as the delimiter and include column names.
+The default arguments for this file are to use a comma (`,`) as the separator and include column names.
 Below we demonstrate creating a new version of the Canadian languages data set without the official languages category according to the Canadian 2016 Census, and then writing this to a `.csv` file: